Minouneshan/Waterbridge_MM/README.md

 ## 8. License
 Distributed under the **MIT License**.
 See `LICENCE` for full text.

 ---

+## 9. Submission History
+- **`docs/*_submitted.pdf`** files represent the exact versions submitted to Bridgewater's "Forecasting the Future" challenge on August 1, 2025 (replaced August 5 for LaTeX formatting fixes only)
+- **Current repository** may contain updated probabilities and ongoing research beyond the official submission

+---
 *Last updated: 2025-08-07 | Complete Quantitative Coverage Achieved*